 Or, as the National Bureau of Economic Research proposes, productivity refers to the “units of output per unit produced of a particular input.”Measuring productivity is straightforward, and that’s why many people place their focus here.

-In other words, productivity is closely connected to the yield, i.e., the larger the yield, the higher the organisation’s productivity.
+In other words, productivity is closely connected to the yield, i.e., the larger the yield, the higher the organization’s productivity.
 Therefore, it can be calculated under

 Formula: